moliver28/research-handbook/content/handbook/values/_index.md

 ###### Use of nicknames

-Some people may choose to use a nickname, eg: "Bob" instead of "Robert".
+Some people might choose to use a nickname, for example: "Bob" instead of "Robert".
 As long as this is their choice this is perfectly acceptable.
 We should avoid assigning a nickname to a person when we have difficulty with their name.